lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   An all-atom description is used for both PEG and water and the long range Coulomb interactions are solved using the PPPM solver.
+   An all-atom description is used for both PEG and water and the long range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.
    Once the PEG and water system are properly equilibrated at the desired temperature and pressure, a constant stretching force is applied to both